KPZ fluctuations in the planar stochastic heat equation: Skorokhod integral

 where $p(x,t)$ is the planar heat kernel \eqref{planarheatkernel} and $y_{k+1}=x$, $y_0=0$.

 By comparison, in PAM, the $p$'s in \eqref{40} are weighted by the exponential of the renormalized self-intersection local time (see \cite{GuHuang}).

-In $1+1$ dimensions, the analogue of \eqref{39} has the occupation measure of $(b(s),s)$ where $b$ is the one-dimensional bridge.
+In $1+1$ dimensions, the analogue of \eqref{39} uses the occupation measure of $(b(s),s)$ where $b$ is the one-dimensional bridge instead of the occupation measure of a planar Brownian bridge.
 The analogue of \eqref{40} can be found in \cite{ACQ}.
 One checks directly that the $L^2$ norm of $Z$, which is the sum over $k$ of the $L^2$ norms of the $g$'s, is finite in $1+1$ dimensions, for all $t$, and only finite up to $t_c<\infty$ in the planar case. \end{example}